sunpy/sunpy/doc/source/guide/data_types/timeseries.rst

 Similar to the TimeSeries, the metadata has some properties for convenient access to the global metadata details, including `~sunpy.timeseries.metadata.TimeSeriesMetaData.columns` as a list of strings, `~sunpy.timeseries.metadata.TimeSeriesMetaData.index` values and `~sunpy.timeseries.metadata.TimeSeriesMetaData.time_range` of the data.
 Beyond this, there are properties to get lists of details for all the entries in the `~sunpy.timeseries.metadata.TimeSeriesMetaData` object, including `~sunpy.timeseries.metadata.TimeSeriesMetaData.timeranges`, `~sunpy.timeseries.metadata.TimeSeriesMetaData.columns` (as a list of string column names) and `~sunpy.timeseries.metadata.TimeSeriesMetaData.metas`.
-Similar to TimeSeries objects you can `~sunpy.timeseries.metadata.TimeSeriesMetaData.truncate` and `~sunpy.timeseries.metadata.TimeSeriesMetaData.concatenate` `~sunpy.timeseries.metadata.TimeSeriesMetaData` objects, but generally you won't need to do this as it's done automatically when actioned on the TmeSeries.
+Similar to TimeSeries objects you can `~sunpy.timeseries.metadata.TimeSeriesMetaData.truncate` and `~sunpy.timeseries.metadata.TimeSeriesMetaData.concatenate` `~sunpy.timeseries.metadata.TimeSeriesMetaData` objects, but generally you won't need to do this as it's done automatically when actioned on the TimeSeries.
 Note that when truncating a `~sunpy.timeseries.metadata.TimeSeriesMetaData` object you will remove any entries outside of the given `~sunpy.time.TimeRange`.
 You can also `~sunpy.timeseries.metadata.TimeSeriesMetaData.append` a new entry (as a tuple or list), which will add the entry in the correct chronological position.
 It is frequently necessary to locate the metadata for a given column, row or cell which can be uniquely identified by both, to do this you can use the `~sunpy.timeseries.metadata.TimeSeriesMetaData.find` method, by adding colname and/or time/row keyword arguments you get a `~sunpy.timeseries.metadata.TimeSeriesMetaData` object returned which contains only the relevant entries.
 You can then use the `~sunpy.timeseries.metadata.TimeSeriesMetaData.metas` property to get a list of just the relevant `~sunpy.util.metadata.MetaDict` objects.